The answer:

 X(k+1)=A(k)X(k)+W(k)

-where X is the state vector and Y is the observation vector.
+where X and Y are is the state and observation vectors

-With matrices A and H known, how to get vector X at each
+with matrices A and H known.
+So, how to get the best estimate for

 The answer:

-"Your equation system is valid for prediction, not for recursive KF
+"Your equation system is valid just for prediction, not for recursive KF estimation.

-At first, you should write it for KF e.g. as follows:
+At first, write the states and obrevations for KF as follows:

 X(k)=A(k)X(k-1)+W(k)